WebAssembly/spec/proposals/gc/Overview.md

 The usual implementation technique is a uniform representation, potentially refined with local unboxing and type specialisation optimisations.

+The MVP proposal does not directly support parametric polymorphism (yet).
-A uniform representation can be achieved in this proposal by consistently using the type  `anyref`, which is the super type of all references:
+However, a uniform representation can still be achieved in this proposal by consistently using the type  `anyref`, which is the super type of all references, and then down-cast from there:
 ```
 (type $pair (struct anyref anyref))